YottaDB/YDBDoc/ProgGuide/commands.rst

 * An indirection operator and an expression atom evaluating to a TSTART argument form a legal argument for a TSTART.
 * Using TSTART in direct mode may not behave as expected because there is no code repository to support an appropriate transaction restart.

 A TSTART within a transaction starts a sub-transaction.
-The argument to such a TSTART has no effect on whether the existing transaction may RESTART or whether serializability of the transaction is enforced.
+The argument to such a TSTART has no effect on whether the existing transaction may RESTART.
 This type of TSTART may add local variables to be restored in a transaction that has RESTART enabled.

 It is good coding practice to synchronize enabling of RESTART on TSTARTs at all levels of a transaction.
 A nested TSTART that does not permit RESTART where the transaction does, may indicate that the sub-transaction has not been coded to properly handle RESTART.